A note from Sarah Page: Scott originally wrote this post years ago, but it is still very much valid and important today.

 The goal of every applicant should be to maximize the total value of card sign up bonuses he gets.
 Big spenders or conservative appliers do that by applying for the cards with highest absolute value card bonus.
 Small spenders get there by focusing on the biggest rebate percentages.

-The value of a sign up bonus is just one aspect of how to judge what card to sign up.
-Read the Best Order for Card Applications to Maximize Bonuses Over Your Lifetime to learn more.
+The value of a sign up bonus is just one aspect of how to judge what card to sign up for.
+Read the First Five Chase Cards to Apply For series to learn more.